 With a minimum passing score of 75% on the test, you will be able to download and print your food handler training certificate of completion.

 Individuals who do not pass the food handler training test on the first attempt will be allowed one additional attempt to review the course content and pass the test.

 Renewing Your Food Handler Certificate

 To renew your Food Handler Certification, you must complete the food handler training course again.
 The entire course must be generally taken every three years to renew your certificate.
 However, in a few local jurisdictions this may vary, so make sure to check with your local health authority.

 Food Handler Course Accreditation – ANSI Accredited ID 0975

-Gaining an accreditation from ANSI for the Food Handler Certificate Training Program means quality training that produces a food handler workforce more qualified than those without this Certification.
-Be a certified food handler.
-Take the ANSI-ASTM Food Handler Certificate Training Program today!
+Gaining an accreditation from ANSI means quality training fora more qualified food handler.
+Be a certified food handler and tke the ANSI Food Handler Certificate Training Program today!